Skip to main content

 GINA was established to prevent employers and health insurers from using an individual’s genetic and familial health data to make discriminatory decisions.

-Workplace are designed with the stated goal of promoting employee health.
+Workplace wellness programs are designed with the stated goal of promoting employee health.
 They often involve health risk assessments (HRAs), which are questionnaires used to identify potential health issues.
 While the intent may be supportive, the execution can cross critical legal and ethical lines.

 The primary violation of GINA in this context occurs when a wellness form moves from asking about your own health behaviors to asking about the health of your relatives.
 A question like “Do you smoke?” is permissible, as it pertains to your own lifestyle choices.